Carina-P/ms3-best-books/README.md

 - US_009: As a user I want to review a book.
 - US_010: As a user I want to edit my opinion of a book.
 - US_011: As a user I want to remove my opinion of a book.
-- US_0012: As a user I want to register to the system.
+- US_0012: As a user I want to register (sign up) to the system.
 - US_0013: As a user I want to log in to the system.
 - US_0014: As a user I want to log out of the system.
 - US_0015: As a "administration" user I want to add categories.